EttienneS/AnimatedTokenMaker/README.md

 Framerate and max clip time can be changed in the AnimatedTokenMaker.exe.config file

+## Upcoming features

+- Add more video control, choose start/stop points for the video source
+- Add one or more layers of static image on top of the video and border layers, to create a static token with an animated background

 ## Contributing

 Feel free to create a pull request, issue or send a direct mail to [me](https://github.com/EttienneS).